wgroeneveld/brainbaking/content/post/phd-proposal.md

 ---
 title: A Ph.D.
 Thesis Proposal
 date: '2018-06-04'
-subtitle: Bridging the gap between the industry and the academia
+subtitle: Bridging the gap between software development requirements in the industry and eudcations in the academia
 tags:
   - phd
 published: true